alainncls/strava-segments-to-nfts/README.md

 ### Basic stuff

-* Create a database of eligible segments
+* ✔️ Create a database of eligible segments
-* CRUD for these eligible segments
+* 🚧 CRUD for these eligible segments
-* Get an activity via its ID
+* ❌ Get a Strava activity via its ID
-* Extract new segments ID from this activity
+* ❌ Extract new segments ID from this activity
-* For matching segments, generate a PNG (name, length)
+* ❌ For matching segments, generate a PNG (name, length)

 ### Blockchain stuff

-* Make an NFT from this PNG
+* ❌ Make an NFT from this PNG

 ### Advanced stuff

-* Create sets of segments, to make a complete collection of NFTs
+* ❌ Create sets of segments, to make a complete collection of NFTs
-* When a collection is completed, generate a "GOLD" NFT
+* ❌ When a collection is completed, generate a "GOLD" NFT

+## To Do

+* Tests for SegmentController
+* Tests for SegmentService
+* GitHub Actions configuration
+* SonarQube analysis
+* Update a segment (currently no `PUT` route)